oda-hub/hugo-odahub/content/docs/guide-development.md

 ![image](https://github.com/oda-hub/hugo-odahub/blob/master/content/docs/tmp8.png)

 Your notebook most probably imports some python packages that are not installed by default in a generic Python environment on [renkulab.io](https://renkulab.io).
-To add necessary packages, you need to update the `requirements.txt` file with the packages you need:
+To add necessary packages, you need to update the `requirements.txt` and possibly `environment.yml` files with the packages you need:

 ![image](https://github.com/oda-hub/hugo-odahub/blob/master/content/docs/tmp9.png)